ssahara/dw-plugin-headings/README.md

 Set **tocDisplay** config option appropriately to enable this feature.

-### Dispaly TOC
+### Display Auto TOC

-Change the place where the DokuWiki built-in Auto TOC is displayed in the page.
+Display the DokuWiki built-in Auto TOC at other place than top right corner.

     {{TOC}} or {{CLOSED_TOC}}      placeholder for DW built-in auto TOC box
     {{INLINETOC}}                  a design variant of auto TOC